zhangjinpeng87/pd/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "🚀 Feature Request"
-about: I have a suggestion
+about: I have a suggestion.
 labels: type/feature-request
 ---